AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-lnkacttime = 1800                  ; Link activity timer time in seconds.
+lnkacttime = 1800                   ; link activity timer time in seconds.
 ```

+See the [Link Activity Timer](../adv-topics/linkacttimer.md) page for more details.

 ### lnkactmacro=
 Play the defined macro when the link activity timer expires.
 Sample:

 ```
-lnkactmacro = *52                  ; Function to execute when link activity timer expires.
+lnkactmacro = *52                   ; function to execute when link activity timer expires.
 ```

+See the [Link Activity Timer](../adv-topics/linkacttimer.md) page for more details.

 ### lnkacttimerwarn=
 Set this to the voice file to play when the link activity timer has 30 seconds remaining.
 Sample:

 ```
-lnkacttimerwarn = 30seconds        ; Message to play when the link activity timer has 30 seconds left.
+lnkacttimerwarn = rpt/timeout-warning ; message to play when the link activity timer has 30 seconds left.
 ```

+See the [Link Activity Timer](../adv-topics/linkacttimer.md) page for more details.

 ### linkmongain=
 This option adjusts the audio level of monitored nodes when a signal from another node or the local receiver is received.
 If `linkmongain` is set to a negative number the monitored audio will decrease by the set amount in dB.
 If `linkmongain` set to a positive number monitored audio will increase by the set amount in dB.
 The value of `linkmongain` is in dB.
 The default value is 0dB.